Conversations with Death

 - Write a eulogy of their life

-- Write the story of why it was there time to die (especially if their death was a shock, sudden and/or complicated).
+- Write the narrative of why it was their time to die (especially if their death was a shock, sudden and/or complicated).
 Write the story as you understand it and leave spaces for what you don’t still understand and may never.

 - Collect a memory box or book or slideshow/video of stories, photos, clippings, objects, etc

-- Make an alter/sacred space, wall collage, music playlist, portrait, poem, etc,
+- Make an alter/sacred space, wall collage, music playlist, portrait, poem, donation, etc,

 - Grieving ritual (especially for caregivers/frontline workers): to release the dead, for those left behind, for yourself as the witness, for the those who tried to soften the blow, for those who were absent or indifferent or confused or cold or cruel, for the unanswered questions, for Life itself to go on.